 The Creating Futures data (grades, attitude grades or both) is inputted by teachers and reported to students and their parents throughout the school year.

 You can expect to receive the data in:

 - Early October

 - Early February

 - Early July

-Many schools across the country have recently changed the way they record students’ attainment in Years 7, 8 and 9.
+Many schools across the country have changed the way they record students’ attainment in Years 7, 8 and 9.
 This has resulted in the removal of levels which have long been used to tell students and parents how well they are doing.
 Like many schools, we feel that the most important aspect of assessment is ensuring students understand where they have done well and what they need to do to improve.
-We have introduced a system called STEPS.
-It has been brought to Ridgewood after consulting with many outstanding schools across the country.
+We use a system called STEPS.
+It was brought to Ridgewood after consulting with many outstanding schools across the country.
 We feel it supports students’ learning and simplifies our reporting to you.

 STEPS works by assessing the students at the start of the year to see what they understand in each subject.
 This generates a Baseline STEP or a starting point.
-Our KS3 students will complete short tests in the first school term in all their subjects.
-These will be marked by teachers and the results will be combined with other valuable information from primary schools to give all students a Baseline STEP.
+Our Year 7 students complete short tests in the first school term in all their subjects.
+These are marked by teachers and the results are combined with other valuable information from primary schools to give all students a Baseline STEP.
 This will be expressed as a number.
 We expect all students to work towards making one STEP of improvement in each subject over the course of a year.

 The feedback we have had from other schools using the STEPS system is that students and parents like its simplicity and the fact that teachers are able to give students very specific feedback to support their progress.
-We do feel that the approach we are taking to assessment will clarify reporting for students and parents, and work on securing strong learning for our students to support them as they progress through Ridgewood School.
+We do feel that the approach we are taking to assessment clarifies reporting for students and parents, and secures strong learning for our students to support them as they progress through Ridgewood School.